Mississippi News

 Some businesses also took on the costs of portable toilets when their own could not flush.
 Hotels, the governor mentioned, also have had a sharp decline in overnight stays.

-“Overall, with little to no running water throughout the city, businesses could not serve, clean, cool, or sanitize, forcing them to either suffer losses or temporarily shut down,” the letter says
+“Overall, with little to no running water throughout the city, businesses could not serve, clean, cool, or sanitize, forcing them to either suffer losses or temporarily shut down,” the letter says.

 In order to prove the county could qualify for the loan program, the governor’s office had to survey local businesses and show at least five small businesses “suffered substantial economic injury.”

-If activated, individual businesses could up to $2 million in SBA loans under the disaster program to with expenses and obligations that could have been met had the water crisis not occurred.
-The loan amount a business can receive will be based on its economic injury and the company's financial needs.
+If activated, individual businesses could receive up to $2 million in SBA loans under the disaster program to help with expenses and obligations that could have been met had the water crisis not occurred.
+The loan amount a business can receive will be based on its economic injury and the company’s financial needs.

 The program’s interest rate does not exceed 4%.